 Next year, we will work with staff through observations and collegial discussions on the implementation of their teaching and learning programs relative to improving student comprehension skills as there is a gap in data relating to quality reading assessment/ analysis.
-Further work is needed to build on staff capacity in analysing and collating quality reading assessments that informs effective teaching practices in supporting students' comprehension.
+Further work is needed to build on staff capacity in analysing and collating quality reading and Numeracy assessments that inform effective teaching practices in supporting students' comprehension in Literacy and Numeracy.

-Our focus for 2021 was on the use of highly effective teaching practices to improve numeracy and literacy skills, focusing on phonics and spelling, inferential and literal comprehension, creating text with well sequenced ideas and correct complex punctuation.
+Our focus for 2022 was on the use of highly effective teaching practices to improve numeracy and literacy skills, focusing on phonics and spelling, inferential and literal comprehension, creating text with well-sequenced ideas and correct complex punctuation.
 In numeracy the focus is 'place value, number patterns', 'addition and subtraction, multiplication and division', 'measurement' and 'position and fractions'.